Qarj/WebImblaze/MANUAL.md

 `Set-Cookie: JSESSIONID=16CD67F723A6D2218CE73AEAEA899FD9; Path=/`

-You would add the following parameter to your test case:
+You would add the following parameter to your test step:

 ```
-    parseresponse="JSESSIONID=|;"
+parseresponse: JSESSIONID=|;
 ```